TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

           z <- [1..n],
           x^2 + y^2 == z^2]
 ```
-For `n = 1000`, we get the answer is some 13 minutes, which makes sense as our code is basically considering the $1000^3$ triplets and then culling the ones which are not pythogorean.
+For `n = 1000`, we get the answer is some 13 minutes, which makes sense as our code is basically considering the $1000^3$ triplets and then culling the ones which are not pythagorian.
 But could we do better?

 A simple idea would be to not check for `z` as it is implied by the choice of `x` and `y` and instead set the condition as
 ```
--- | A mid way to get pythogorean triplets pythMid n = [(x, y, z) |
+-- | A mid way to get pythagorian triplets pythMid n = [(x, y, z) |
     x <- [1..n],
     y <- [1..n],